Part of Air

 Wildfire prevalence

 • The timeline for wildfire activity varies across different regions (Figure 4), but wildfires generally begin in late spring and taper off in early fall.
-For Alberta, wildfire activity peaks in May and tends to decline in area burned through June, which is typically the province’s wettest month.
+In Alberta, wildfire activity peaks in May and tends to decline in area burned through June, which is typically the province’s wettest month.
 Whereas, in B.C., wildfire activity peaks in July and August when conditions are hottest and driest.

 Chart data table